• All Recipes

 Can I freeze this bean dip?

-Yes, it freezes well.
+Yes, bean dip freezes well.
 Thaw in the refrigerator overnight before use.

 Vegan bean dip in a pan topped with chopped onions.